VirtusLab/iskra/README.md

 # Iskra

-TypedFrames is a Scala 3 wrapper around Apache Spark API which allows writing typesafe and boilerplate-free but still efficient Spark code.
+Iskra is a Scala 3 wrapper around Apache Spark API which allows writing typesafe and boilerplate-free but still efficient Spark code.

 ## How is it possible to write Spark applications in Scala 3?